Physical Education Premium Grant

 The Government has given every primary school funding to develop Physical Education and competitive sport.
 The money will go directly to Primary Schools to be spent on improving the quality of sport and PE and outdoor activity for all children.
 The funding can only be spent on sport and PE related provision in schools.
 We believe that physical education and sport contribute to the holistic development of young people and through participation in sport and physical education, young people learn more about key values such as teamwork, fair play and respect for themselves and others

-Last year St William’s used our funding of £8,875 for the following things: -
+Last year (2016/2017) St William’s used our funding of £8,901 for these priorities - Click Here

 Physical Education Premium Grant – Projected Funding 2017 / 2018

 We believe that physical education and sport contribute to the holistic development of children and through participation in sport and physical education, young people learn more about key values such as teamwork, fair play and respect for themselves and others.

 There is significant evidence to show the positive effects of sport and exercise on children’s physical health, growth and development.
 Furthermore, sport also provides a healthy environment for young people to learn how to deal with competition and how to cope with both winning and losing.

-This year (2017/2018) we are using the PE and School Sport Premium (£8200) to improve the quality of PE and Sport provision in the following ways:
+This year (2017/2018) we are using the PE and School Sport Premium (£16203) to improve the quality of PE and Sport provision in the following ways:

-- Using the funding to support regular sport tournaments, festivals and competitions for pupils of all ages within and between schools
+- Using the funding to support regular sport tournaments, festivals and competitions for pupils of all ages within and between schools.

-- Ensuring all children have access to and subsidising extra-curricular activities throughout the year allowing them to lead even more active lives
+- Ensuring all children have access to and subsidising extra-curricular activities throughout the year allowing them to lead even more active lives.

-• Replenishing consumable resources to support our engaging curriculum and ensure all children can participate in PE lessons.
+- Replenishing consumable resources to support our engaging curriculum and ensure all children can participate in PE lessons.